apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 `fs.azure.io.retry.max.retries`: Sets the number of retries for IO operations.
 Currently this is used only for the server call retry logic.
-Used within AbfsClient class as part of the ExponentialRetryPolicy.
+Used within `AbfsClient` class as part of the ExponentialRetryPolicy.
 The value should be greater than or equal to 0.

 `fs.azure.io.retry.min.backoff.interval`: Sets the minimum backoff interval for retries of IO operations.
 Currently this is used only for the server call retry logic.
-Used within AbfsClient class as part of the EponentialRetryPolicy.
+Used within `AbfsClient` class as part of the ExponentialRetryPolicy.
 This value indicates the smallest interval (in milliseconds) to wait before retrying an IO operation.
 The default value is 3000 (3 seconds).

 `fs.azure.io.retry.max.backoff.interval`: Sets the maximum backoff interval for retries of IO operations.
 Currently this is used only for the server call retry logic.
-Used within AbfsClient class as part of the EponentialRetryPolicy.
+Used within `AbfsClient` class as part of the ExponentialRetryPolicy.
 This value indicates the largest interval (in milliseconds) to wait before retrying an IO operation.
 The default value is 30000 (30 seconds).

 `fs.azure.io.retry.backoff.interval`: Sets the default backoff interval for retries of IO operations.
 Currently this is used only for the server call retry logic.
-Used within AbfsClient class as part of the EponentialRetryPolicy.
+Used within `AbfsClient` class as part of the ExponentialRetryPolicy.
 This value is used to compute a random delta between 80% and 120% of the specified value.
 This random delta is then multiplied by an exponent of the current IO retry number (i.e., the default is multiplied by `2^(retryNum - 1)`) and then